artvin01/TF2-Zombie-Riot/README.md

 THIS CODE IS COMPRISED OF MULTIPLE CODERS JUST ADDING THEIR THINGS!
 SO HOW THIS CODE WORKS CAN HEAVILY VARY FROM FILE TO FILE!!!
+I overall try to keep a standart across them all without bothering them too much.

 If you wish to use this plugin for your own server, please keep all the credits that are here or i WILL cry.
 Do not go above 14 players(you can have 32 slots, i recommend 16+) but dont allow more inside the plugin itself (Inside queue.sp), as the server doesnt support that interms of performance, the npc's are limited at 32 for a reason.